"Make sure you ask for help early - it will save you time later on."

 Visit career services

 Visit Cornell Career Services or take a look at their online resources.
-Your college will also have a career advising office.
+For example, CUeLINKS is a great way to connect with alumni and explore career possibilities.
+Your college also has a career development office with coaches at the ready to help you connect your academics to purposeful opportunities.
 Remember that you don’t have to know exactly what you want to do after you graduate, and even if you do, you can change your mind as your interests change.
+Your career coaches can help you identify and describe transferable skills from your clubs, classes, and other interests.
 Cornell also offers engaged opportunities for studying abroad and community-based learning.